sourcegraph/deploy-sourcegraph/docs/configure.md

    The `mycompany` branch is your development branch.
 Commit all your configuration changes to this branch.
 When you upgrade Sourcegraph Data Center, you will rebase this branch on top of the tag corresponding to the new version.

-1. Track the following changes in your fork:
+1. You should commit the following customizations to your fork:

-   - Modifications to Kubernetes YAML files.
+   - Any modifications to Kubernetes YAML files.
-   - `kubect apply` commands that are used for adding a new deployment (beyond the base deployment) or another Kubernetes YAML file to the cluster should be added to `./kubectl-apply-all.sh`
+   - `kubectl apply` commands that are used for adding a new deployment (beyond the base deployment) or another Kubernetes YAML file to the cluster should be added to [`./kubectl-apply-all.sh`](../kubectl-apply-all.sh).
+This script should be ran whenever you want to apply any configuration changes to the clusters resources.
-   - Standalone `kubectl` commands (e.g., `kubectl create secret`, `kubectl expose`) should be added to `./create-immutable-and-secrets.sh`.
+   - One-off `kubectl` commands (e.g. commands like `kubectl create secret`, `kubectl expose` that are typically only run once upon cluster creation) should be added to [`./create-new-cluster.sh`](../create-new-cluster.sh).

 ## Dependencies